Concerto for Orchestra (Bartók): III. Elegia

 The third movement, "Elegia", is another slow movement, typical of Bartók's so-called "Night music".
-The movement revolves around three themes which derive primarily from the first movement.
+It revolves around three themes derived primarily from the first movement.

 IV.
 Intermezzo interrotto

-The fourth movement, "Intermezzo interrotto" (literally "interrupted intermezzo"), consists of a flowing melody with changing time signatures, intermixed with a theme that quotes the song "Da geh' ich zu Maxim" from Franz Lehár's operetta The Merry Widow, which had recently also been referenced in the 'invasion' theme of Dmitri Shostakovich's Symphony No. 7 "Leningrad".
-Whether Bartók was parodying Lehár, Shostakovich, or both has been hotly disputed, without any clinching evidence either way.
+The fourth movement, "Intermezzo interrotto" (literally "interrupted intermezzo"), consists of a flowing melody with changing time signatures, intermixed with a theme that quotes the song "Da geh' ich zu Maxim" from Franz Lehár's operetta The Merry Widow, which had recently also been referenced in the "invasion" theme of Dmitri Shostakovich's Symphony No. 7 "Leningrad".
+Whether Bartók was parodying Lehár, Shostakovich, or both has been hotly disputed, without conclusive evidence either way.
 The theme is itself interrupted by glissandi on the trombones and woodwinds.

 In this movement, the timpani are featured when the second theme is introduced, requiring 10 different pitches of the timpani over the course of 20 seconds.
 The general structure is "ABA–interruption–BA."

 V. Finale

 The fifth movement, marked presto, consists of a whirling perpetuum mobile main theme competing with fugato fireworks and folk melodies.
-This is also in sonata-allegro form.
+It is in sonata-allegro form.